Sea of Galilee is a freshwater lake in northern Israel. People lived nearby for millenniums. Hence there are many

 - Capernaum was a small fishing village, and it is also called The Town Of Jesus.
-In Capernaum post, you can find a full review of the site, including a visit to the Synagogue, Peter’s House, and Church Of The Holy Apostles.
+In the guide to Capernaum, you can find a full review of the site, including a visit to the Synagogue, Peter’s House, and Church Of The Holy Apostles.

 - Tabgha is traditionally accepted as the place of the miracle of the multiplication of the loaves and fishes.
 And it is also the fourth resurrection appearance of Jesus after his Crucifixion.
-And in Tabgha post we will visit both of these places, i.e. Church of the Multiplication and Church of the Primacy of Saint Peter.
+And in the guide to Tabgha, we will visit both of these places, i.e., Church of the Multiplication and Church of the Primacy of Saint Peter.

-- Kursi National Park is the place where according to tradition, Miracle of the Swine occurred.
+- Kursi National Park is the place where, according to tradition, the Miracle of the Swine occurred.

 - At Magdala, a first-century synagogue and a complete first-century city were found.